Basic Statistical Data for the 2019-2020 Undergraduate Academic Year

 % Students receiving need-based or merit-based aid: 80%

 What is Christendom College?

-Christendom College is a four-year coeducational Roman Catholic Liberal Arts College with undergraduate and graduate programs offered in locations campuses in Front Royal and Alexandria, Virginia, Donegal, Ireland, and Rome, Italy.
+Christendom College is a four-year coeducational Roman Catholic Liberal Arts College with undergraduate and graduate programs offered in locations in Front Royal and Alexandria, Virginia, Donegal, Ireland, and Rome, Italy.